Charge5/Chimpanzees/README.md

 The public repository Mammoth, publicly available at https://github.com/aimagelab/mammoth, is integrated in ours.
 The only modifications done to Mammoth are the following:
 - Modified the `main.py` and `train.py` scripts to save the model after each task (always) and within each task at different epochs via the parameter `--save_model_within_tasks True` (optional).
 This was useful to then load each model and count the number of regions.
 - We further modified `main.py` and `train.py` via the parameter `--save_accuracy_within_tasks True` (optional).
 This was useful to save the model's accuracy within each task and not only after each task.
+- modify models for width chage ...
+- We implemented a "bulk run" feature that allows `main.py` to be executed multiple times with different hyperparameters.
+The outputs from these runs are stored in the `./Code/Data/Output` directory, which is included in the .gitignore list.

 ### Mammoth for dummies